 Colmar & Basel

 The Black Forest area borders with Switzerland and France.
-Nearby places of interest are Colmar in France and Basel in Switzerland, which we both visited during this same trip.
-You can easily drive, take the train or bus from Freiburg for example.
-For more information about Colmar, check out my earlier article Colmar: practical tips for visiting the cutest French town that became a social media hit.
-In the future I will also write an article about Basel, which was my first encounter with Switzerland.
+Nearby places of interest are Colmar in France and Basel in Switzerland, which we both visited during this same round trip.
+You can easily drive by car, take the train or bus from Freiburg for example.
+For more information check out my other articles:

 Have you ever been to the Black Forest?
 Do you have any additional tips?
 I am curious to hear what you think of this article, at least I hope it is useful for you!
 Please feel free to leave a comment or question below.